You are here

 Supports for Educating Students with IEPs: Investing our Discretionary Dollars

 In order to support the education of students with IEPs and help close gaps for each and every student, the Department of Public Instruction uses federal funding to develop a variety of projects, tools, and resources.
-These projects, tools, and resources are available at low or no cost for districts and are designed to meet the unique needs of the state’s youngest learners through their transition to adulthood.
-Watch the video below for more information about these available supports.
+These programs, tools, and resources are available at low or no cost for districts and are designed to meet the unique needs of the state’s youngest learners through their transition to adulthood.

 Your district can connect with CESA-based staff to find the supports that fit best.
 The Technical Assistance Network for Improvement (TA Network) is a great place to start as they offer general support around continuous improvement, evidence-based improvement strategies and equitable, multi-level system of supports.

-This linked resource provides one-page overviews of the projects DPI supports , including a brief description, project and data highlights, and the number or scope of school districts served based on information from the 2023-24 school year.
+Additionally, DPI created this linked Federal Investments in Statewide Systems Change document to provide an overview of the programs, including a brief description, program and data highlights, and the number or scope of school districts served based annually.

 Key Resources and Tools